amida-tech/recruitment-registry/api/docs/api.md

 	});
 ```

-Profile survey itself is similar to what is posted but also includes survey, question and choice internal id's that are needed to post answers
+Server responds with a profile survey in response body which also includes survey, question and choice id's that are needed to create answers

 ```js
 // content of profileSurvey